-In order to achieve these measures (particularly, (iii) above), regulations regarding firewalls between financial institutions, including banks, were revised under a new regulatory framework that will become effective in June 2009.
-Among other things, the ban on directors and employees being concurrently employed by a bank, securities firm and insurance company of one financial group will be lifted, and the restrictions on the sharing of undisclosed customer information among financial group companies will be relaxed.
-At the same time, in order to protect the interests of customers, financial institutions (including banks) will be obligated to establish a proper system for controlling conflicts of interest between financial institutions within one financial group.
+In order to achieve these measures (particularly, (iii) above), regulations regarding firewalls between financial institutions, including banks, were revised under a new regulatory framework that became effective in June 2009.
+Among other things, the ban on directors and employees being concurrently employed by a bank, securities firm and insurance company of one financial group was lifted, and the restrictions on the sharing of undisclosed customer information among financial group companies was relaxed.
+At the same time, in order to protect the interests of customers, financial institutions (including banks) are obligated to establish a proper system for controlling conflicts of interest between financial institutions within one financial group.